TV Roskosmos

-TV Roskosmos (Телестудия Роскосмоса - TeleStudio of Roskosmos) is the television station of the Russian Federal Space Agency.
+TV Roskosmos (Телестудия Роскосмоса - TeleStudio of Roskosmos) or TV Roscosmos is the television station of Roscosmos.
 The channel and studio is managed by Alexander Nikolayevich Ostrovsky (Александр Николаевич Островский).
 Unlike its United States counterpart, NASA TV, it does not operate 24 hours a day.
 When available, TV Roskosmos is streamed live over YouTube.
 During coverage related to the International Space Station, NASA TV will sometimes carry Roskosmos TV segments with English voiceover translation.

 Roscosmos TV-Studio is a TV production studio, affiliated within the structure of Roscosmos, producing and promoting documentaries that highlight the most timely and historic events of the national space industry in Russia and abroad.
 The Studio's films, programmes and reports dwell on cutting-edge space equipment and people participating in space programmes including scientists, designers, cosmonauts.
 Video materials devoted to the history of Soviet and Russian cosmonautics touch upon the issues of astronomy and planetology.

 History

 The television studio of Roscosmos was organised on 11 January 2005.
-Since that time there have been produced more than 15 documentaries all of which were broadcast on the Russian national central TV channels.
+Since that time over 100 documentaries have been produced, all of which were broadcast on the Russian national central TV channels.

-Since July 2006 round-the-clock news channel Vesti has been weekly broadcasting Roscosmos TV-Studio's programme News of Cosmonautics which efficiently highlights the most up-to-date achievements of Russian cosmonautics.
-Since September 2008 the programme has been anchored by the space pilot Fyodor Yurchikhin.
-From April 2010 on the TV-Studio's almanac-programme Russian Space is aired on the educational channel My Planet.
+From July 2006 to July 2016, round-the-clock news channel Russia-24 hosted a weekly broadcast of Roscosmos TV-Studio's programme Kosmonavtika (Cosmonautics), which highlighted the latest achievements of Russian cosmonautics.
+From September 2008 the programme was anchored by the space pilot Fyodor Yurchikhin.
+From April 2010 to March 2011, the TV-Studio's almanac-programme Russian Space was aired on the educational channel My Planet.

-In March 2008 in the web-portal Vesti.Ru, in the framework of a joint project of the Russian information channel Rossiya 24 and Roscosmos TV-Studio has been initiated a new chapter Kosmonavtika (Cosmonautics).
-The project's uniqueness consists in the fact that it provides a wide range of public with a direct access to exclusive photo and video data, including live broadcasts of spacecraft's lift-offs from the Cosmodrome Baikonur.
+Since March 2008, the studio has provided live broadcasts of launches from Baikonur Cosmodrome and Russian operations on the ISS.

-TV-Studio produces video presentations intended to promote the national space industry on world aerospace shows and exhibitions, as well as commercial films on request of Roscosmos enterprises.
-From March 2007 until March 2009 there was aired the joint weekly programme devoted to cosmonautics Poyekhali on the radio station Zvezda FM.
-Since November 2009 radio Voice of Russia (Golos Rossii) has been broadcasting the joint programme Space Wednesday.
+TV-Studio produces promotional videos intended to promote the national space industry on world aerospace shows and exhibitions, as well as commercial films on request of Roscosmos enterprises.
+From March 2007 to March 2009, TV-Studio aired a joint weekly programme devoted to cosmonautics, Poyekhali!, on the radio station Zvezda FM.
+From November 2009 to July 2011, Voice of Russia (Golos Rossii) broadcast the joint programme Space Wednesday.
 In 2007 the Studio began its regular participation in domestic and international television contests.

-On 12 April 2008 in the Internet's Russian segment appeared the Roscosmos TV-Studio's website.
+On 11 April 2008, Roscosmos TV-Studio's website was officially launched.

 Staff

 Chief Executive of Roscosmos TV-Studio is Alexander Ostrovsky.
-The Studio's staff is composed of editors, correspondents and cameramen possessing a rich professional experience of working on the Russian national central television.
+The Studio's staff is composed of editors, correspondents and cameramen possessing professional experiences of working on the Russian national central television.